JonmarCorpuz/SecondBrain/Cloud Computing/Cloud Deployment Models.md

 | **Community Cloud** | A cloud computing system that's shared among organizations with common interests, requirements, or compliance needs |
 | **Multi-Cloud** | A cloud computing system that uses multiple cloud service providers to avoid vendor lock-in and leverage best-of-breed services |

-## Private Cloud
+# Private Cloud

-The Private Cloud deployment model is a cloud computing system that's dedicated to a single consumer
+The Private Cloud deployment model is a cloud computing system that's dedicated to a single consumer.

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Screenshot%202024-01-15%20151350.png)

-## Public Cloud
+# Public Cloud

-The Public Cloud deployment model is a cloud computing system that's used and shared among multiple consumers
+The Public Cloud deployment model is a cloud computing system that's used and shared among multiple consumers.

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Screenshot%202024-01-15%20151214.png)

-## Hybrid Cloud
+# Hybrid Cloud

-The Hybrid Cloud deployment model is a cloud service that combines public cloud computing and private cloud computing systems for different resources
+The Hybrid Cloud deployment model is a cloud service that combines public cloud computing and private cloud computing systems for different resources, as well as a customer's on-premise resources

-* Can include a combination of a CSP's services and an organization's on-premise resources
+![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Screenshot%202024-01-15%20151826.png)

 * Organizations can use hybrid cloud environments to reduce their costs and maintain some control over network resources

-![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Screenshot%202024-01-15%20151826.png)

-## Community Cloud
+# Community Cloud

-The Community Cloud deployment model is a cloud computing system that's shared among organizations with common interests, requirements, or compliance needs
+The Community Cloud deployment model is a cloud computing system that's shared among organizations with common interests, requirements, or compliance needs.

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Screenshot%202024-01-15%20151711.png)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

-# Cloud Deployment Elements
+# Cloud Deployment Best Practices

-## Migration Timelines
+## Define Migration Timelines

 * Timelines must be established for the migration to the cloud
 * Most migrations will be better served if performed incrementally in order to reduce the risk of an outage or having to back out the migration because of unforeseen issues
 * Migration onto the cloud will usually take place during a maintenance window, which is a scheduled time that maintenance can be performed and outages are planned for ongoing support of operations (*There must be time for testing and validation after the migration where all stakeholders can test and verify that the systems are working as planned after the migration*, *etc.*)
-* Time must be allocated in the even that a back-out is required and that the original site or installation must come back online*, *
+* Time must be allocated in the even that a back-out is required and that the original site or installation must come back online
 * It's best to begin an organization's migration onto the cloud with small, easy-to-implement, non-critical systems as candidates to migrate to the cloud

 ## Documentation